skgen/guidelines-scss/README.md

 The most painstaking of you might tell themself :

 >I recognize it, It's my rulebook !
-God save BEM (Block / Element / Modifier)"
+God save BEM (Block / Element / Modifier)

 *For the others, it's not a shame, juste take a look at this : http://getbem.com/*